natural gas pipelines bring natural gas from the Gulf Coast and West Virginia/Ohio/Pennsylvania into Virginia

 Source: 2010 Virginia Energy Plan, Section 5 - Natural Gas

 Dominion Transmission, a subsidiary of the same company that dominates the electricity market in Virginia, built a pipeline to carry natural gas from Maryland to the Possum Point electricity generating plant in Prince William County.
-That pipeline was planned to carry Liquefied Natural Gas (LNG) from the Cove Point LNG terminal in Maryland to Possum Point.
-After the success of fracking in the Appalachian Basin, Dominion decided to reconfigure the Cove Point terminal to export, rather than import, LNG.
-The primary supply for Possum Point will be shale gas delivered via pipeline from Pennsylvania, Ohio, and West Virginia.
+That pipeline was planned to carry gas from the Cove Point Liquefied Natural Gas (LNG) terminal in Maryland to Possum Point.
+After the success of fracking in the Appalachian Basin, Dominion decided to reconfigure the Cove Point terminal to export, rather than import, Liquefied Natural Gas.
+The primary supply for Possum Point became gas from Appalachian shale basins, delivered via pipeline from Pennsylvania, Ohio, and West Virginia.

 Spectra's East Tennessee Natural Gas pipeline carries gas into southwestern Virginia

 The Federal Energy Regulatory Commission (FERC) regulates interstate pipelines.
 The State Corporation Commission regulates pipelines that are located only within the Virginia.
 Within the state, Virginia Natural Gas owns the largest intrastate gas pipeline, carrying gas from the Transco system in Northern Virginia to Richmond and Hampton Roads.